Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Simulated Data Analysis in the case

-We report the results in Figure~\ref{fig:dr_wedge}; the blue points represent the \(\delta r\) estimated from the data, the solid red line represents \(\delta r_\text{{max}}\), and the red point indicates the maximum value of the angle \(\alpha\) corresponding to \(\delta r_\text{{max}}\), extrapolated from the data through a polynomial fit ($\alpha_\text{{max}}$).
-As expected, an increasing trend of \(\delta r\) with \(\alpha\) is observed.
-The data were fitted using a 4th-order polynomial.
-While a quadratic behavior would be expected from the linear scaling of the systematic effect at map level, a 2nd-order fit led to negative values of $\delta r$ in some regions.
+Let us proceed with the last step of our pipeline described in Section~\ref{sec:maps} by estimating a maximum threshold for the wedge angle $\alpha_\text{{max}}$, for which we can achieve an acceptable scientific result.
+This corresponds to the maximum angle for which we have a \simone{\(\Delta r_{\text{wedge}}\)} equal to 1\% of the budget assigned to all systematics for the \LiteBIRD mission, that is, \simone{\(\Delta r_\text{{max}} = 5.7 \times 10^{-6}\)}~\cite{litebird2023probing}.
+To do this, we study how \simone{\(\Delta r_{\text{wedge}}\)} varies as a function of \(\alpha\).\\ \simone{We report the results in Figure~\ref{fig:dr_wedge}.
+The results exhibit a monotonic increase of $\Delta r_{\text{wedge}}$ with $\alpha$ and we identify the maximum allowed wedge angle $\alpha_{\mathrm{max}}$ by comparing the measured $\Delta r_{\text{wedge}}$ with the requirement $\Delta r_{\mathrm{max}}$ and determining the value of $\alpha$ at which this threshold is reached via a polynomial fit.
+This provides a quantitative tolerance on the HWP alignment accuracy required to avoid biasing $r$ measurements.
+The estimated values of $\Delta r_{\text{wedge}}$} were fitted using a 4th-order polynomial.
+While a quadratic behavior would be expected from the linear scaling of the systematic effect at map level, a 2nd-order fit led to negative values of $\Delta r_{\text{wedge}}$ in some regions.
 The 4th-order model provides a more accurate fit across the explored range of $\alpha$, although higher-order terms contribute only marginally.\\ The maximum value of the wedge angle in this analysis, is given by

-In the hypothetical case of an HWP with a diameter of 500\,mm, the corresponding displacement of the HWP edge from its nominal position along the rotation axis (see Figure \ref{fig:wedge}) would be $\sigma_x = 2\,\text{mm}$, which is mechanically feasible.
+\simone{As an illustrative example, assuming an HWP diameter of 500 mm — a realistic order-of-magnitude value — the corresponding edge displacement from its nominal position (see Figure \ref{fig:wedge}) would be $\sigma_x \simeq 2,\text{mm}$.
+Such a requirement is mechanically plausible for a large cryogenic rotating element.
+The exact HWP dimension for LiteBIRD is still under refinement; in a reflective architecture the diameter could be even larger, which is one of the reasons why that option is generally disfavoured in the current design trade-offs.}